watermint/toolbox/docs/commands/dropbox-file-sharedfolder-member-add.md

 Add a member to the shared folder

+Adds new members to a shared folder with specified access permissions.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: